saranpal/linkedin-api-quick-start-php/README.md

 You can see the OAuth User token.png for more help..

-You feedback required, if you have any issue / question, write me on saran.pal1911@gmail.com.
+You feedback required, if you have any issue / question, write me at saran.pal1911@gmail.com.